dbt-labs/corp/handbook/benefits.md

 ### General Guidelines for All Stipends

-- All stipend expenses must be processed using your Benepass card or submitted for reimbursement through the Benepass app
+- All stipend expenses must be processed using your Benepass card or submitted for reimbursement through the Benepass app.
+[Learn more here.](#how-to-use-benepass---perks--stipend-platform)
 - All transactions over $50 USD or local equivalent require a receipt / documentation
     - All reimbursements require a receipt / documentation
 - All full time employees are eligible for these stipends in their first month, regardless of their actual hire date.